cojored/cojored/README.md

 ### Hi there 👋

-I am a developer that mainly works with JavaScript I also know python and I plan on learning C.
+I am a developer that mainly works with JavaScript I also know python and Java.